swiss-territorial-data-lab/proj-vit/README.md

 *Note: when loading the 3-band pretrained encoder weights to 5-band model, random initialization is deployed on the two additional bands!
 If you want to copy the weigts from optical band, add an extra argment `model.backbone.init_cfg.copy_rgb=True` after `--cfg-options`.*

-## Evaluation
+### Evaluation

 During linear probing / finetuning, the two latest checkpoints and the checkpoint with best mIoU on validation set is saved in the `WORK_DIR_PATH`.
+We publish all the finetuned model weights, which you can find in folder `weights` with previous wget downloading.
 To evaluate the model performance on the test set, following code launches inferencing:

 ```
 # Testing on a single GPU